 Covenant support for the Bereaved

 The statement of the Covenant recognises the bereaved as a distinct cohort in the Armed Forces community, for whom Covenant support is especially appropriate.
-Outlined below is some of the Covenant support that is bespoke to the bereaved.
+Some of the Covenant support for the bereaved is outlined below.

-Covenant support that is bespoke to the bereaved includes the following.
+Covenant support exclusively for the bereaved includes the following.
 These are all examples of special provision.

 War Widow(er)s Recognition Payment scheme